hpi-schul-cloud/schulcloud-server/apps/server/src/modules/authorization/README.md

 #### Scope Permission

 We have different situations where it is hard to say you can write/read to the domain scope.
-We need the possibility to define differents for a single domain scope, or a single domain object it self.
+We need the possibility to define different permissions for a single domain scope, or a single domain object it self.

 > Let say the user can edit his own user account, but we want to disallow that they can change his age.
 > But an administrator should have the authorization to do it.